Fatih: Ottoman period

-The name "Fatih" comes from the Ottoman emperor Fatih Sultan Mehmed (Mehmed the Conqueror or Mehmed II), and means "Conqueror" in Turkish, originally from Arabic.
+The name "Fatih" comes from the Ottoman emperor Fatih Sultan Mehmed (Mehmed the Conqueror or Mehmed II), and means "Conqueror" in Turkish, from Arabic.
 The Fatih Mosque built by Mehmed II is in this district, while his resting place is next to the mosque and is much visited.
 Fatih Mosque was built on the ruins of the Church of the Holy Apostles, destroyed by earthquakes and years of war.
-A large madrasa complex was also built around the mosque..
+A large madrasa complex was also built around the mosque.

 Immediately after the conquest, groups of Islamic scholars transformed the major churches of Hagia Sophia and the Pantocrator (today the Zeyrek Mosque) into mosques, but the Fatih Mosque and its surrounding complex was the first purpose-built Islamic seminary within the city walls.
 The building of the mosque complex ensured that the area continued to thrive beyond the conquest; markets grew up to support the thousands of workers involved in the building and to supply them with materials, and then to service the students in the seminary.
 The area quickly became a Turkish neighbourhood with a particularly pious character due to the seminary.
 Some of this piety has endured until today.